 Artificial Microswimmers

 Tiny organisms swim through a world much more viscous than ours.
 To do so, they swim asymmetrically, often using wave-like motions of tiny, hair-like cilia along their bodies.
-Mimicking this Keep reading
+Mimicking this behavior in artificial swimmers is tough; how would you actuate so many micro-appendages?
+A new study offers a different method: inducing cilia-like waves using magnetic fields.

 The Challenges of Being Small

 For juvenile fish, feeding is a challenge.
-Their small size — often less than 5 mm in length — makes hydrodynamically capturing prey much harder because of viscosity’s relatively larger Keep reading
+Their small size — often less than 5 mm in length — makes hydrodynamically capturing prey much harder because of viscosity’s relatively larger effect on them.
+But size may not be the only factor in determining their success, as a new study shows.

 The Microscopic Ocean